jamiecounsell/mandelbreh/README.md

 * **f** - Instruct the program to generate `n` frames.
 Default is 1 frame.
 * **v** - Instruct the program to generate a video when it is complete (calling `genvideo.sh`)

-For example, to generate a 7200 frame video at 30FPS (4 minutes) uwisng the mandelbulb:
+For example, to generate a 7200 frame video at 30FPS (4 minutes) of the mandelbulb:

 ```
-$ ./mandelbulb bulb_params.dat -f 7200 -v
+$ ./mandelbulb params.dat -f 7200 -v
 ```

 ###Speedups